 On behalf of the nursing faculty and staff of the RCC Nursing Program, we would like to WELCOME you as you start your educational journey.
 Nursing is not just a career, it is a profession that should not be entered into lightheartedly.
 As a nursing student and future RCC graduate, you will be expected to adhere to the rigorous standards set by the College, Program and eventually your profession.
 You have enrolled at an exciting time.
 The Department of Nursing has a rich history of over 40 years, which began first with the Practical Nursing program.
 In 1982, the Nursing program graduated its first ADN class, setting the bar high for future graduates.
 Over the years, faculty have worked to promote "excellence in nursing education."
 The Department of Nursing's most recent milestones include the restart of the PN program in 2012 and the adoption of concept-based nursing education for both the ADN and PN curricula.
 In 2019, both the Associate Degree and Practical Nursing programs were ranked #2 and #3, respectively in the State.
 Even in the height of the COVID-19 pandemic, the ADN and PN programs remained ranked in the top 5.
 To be recognized in the top decile of the 82 Universities and Colleges offering the Registered Nursing degree, and 38 Community Colleges offering Practical Nursing Education clearly represents the department's commitment to excellence.
-These milestones and other program improvements have resulted in a consistent NCLEX Pass Rate of 100% over the past few years.
-As the department strives for excellence, we are in the process of becoming nationally accredited by The National League for Nursing Commission for Nursing Education Accreditation (CNEA).
+As the department continues to strive for excellence, the Associate Degree Program was awarded national accreditation by The National League for Nursing Commission for Nursing Education Accreditation (CNEA).